 It is easy to assume what your preference in golf clubs might be, however, it may not necessarily suit your style and requirements.
 Go to a proper golf equipment shop and ask for a regular-flex and stiff-flex shaft.
 One of these two options will work out for you and you can begin with your practice.
 Try a club-fitting once you get more serious about the game.

 I’d recommend you look for drivers that have roughly 10 degrees of loft or more, and opt for fairway woods that start at 17 degrees instead of 15.
 You wouldn’t consider getting a club with more lofts if you have been a player of stick and ball games, because that would mean you have the requisite athletic skills.
 But if not, always opt for the extra loft club.

 4. Beginner Kits are Best

 Since you are beginning at this game, I see no point in you investing at high-end golf kits.
 You are not even sure yet if you are going to pursue the game, so there is no point spending a fortune on it.
+Make sure that you look at Golf Equipment Reviews before buying anything to ensure you have the best equipment you can.
 For beginners, the golf iron must have a wider sole because this would not let the iron stick in the ground if you hit too far from behind.
 With more weight stocked in the iron, the ball leaves at a better and higher trajectory.
 Generally your irons should have a sole of about the length of two finger, if a sole is the length of one finger you’ll end up failing miserably at least in the beginning.
 If you want to browse best iron for new golf irons, click the link.

 5. Don’t Lose Hope